astridlyre/zircus/accessibility/index.md

 services in the belief that it is our collective moral obligation to allow seamless, accessible and unhindered use also for those of us with disabilities.

-Despite our efforts to make all pages and content on zircus.com fully accessible, this is a work in progress.
-To the extent any content is not fully accessible, this may be a result of zircus.com not having found or identified the most appropriate technological solution.
+Despite our efforts to make all pages and content on zircus.ca fully accessible, this is a work in progress.
+To the extent any content is not fully accessible, this may be a result of zircus.ca not having found or identified the most appropriate technological solution.
 Under such circumstances, we will work diligently to remedy any inaccessibility.

 ## here for you

-If you are experiencing difficulty with any content on zircus.com or require assistance with any part of our site, please contact us during normal business hours as detailed below and we will be happy to assist.
+If you are experiencing difficulty with any content on zircus.ca or require assistance with any part of our site, please contact us during normal business hours as detailed below and we will be happy to assist.